luord/luord.github.io/content/pages/resume.md

 * Operations/Management: Git, Docker (docker-compose), GitLab-CI, Ansible, Click
 ___
 # Employment History
+## Senior Development Consultant {: .low-margin }
+*Freelance,    Bogotá, Colombia     07/20-Present*

+Full-stack engineering consulting for multiple clients, creating new functionalities for different products, several different administration and deployment tasks, architecture and design advice and code quality improvement.

+* Development of new features and bug fixing in the back-end, primarily Python, of both REST based API services and full applications including templating systems with frameworks like Django and Flask.
+* Development of new features and bug fixing in the front-end, primarily Javascript and TypeScript, for different applications.
+Mainly Single Page Applications using frameworks like Vue and React.
+* Refactoring of the code to improve quality, where possible, as well as contributing to architecture decisions for multiple applications with the different clients.
+* Setting up continuous testing and deployment of different applications, as well as setting up task runners and dedicated single issue functions.
+* Creation of several different Proofs of Concept and prototypes for new functionalities or new services either for existing applications or for new projects.

+## Software Engineer {: .low-margin }
+*BairesDev,    Bogotá, Colombia     10/19-07/20*

+Full-stack developer with a primary focus in the backend for one of the clients, a job posting application, using Go mainly with Gin and MongoDB.
+The infrastructure is primarily handled with Docker, orchestrated through Kubernetes and deployed using Gitlab CI pipelines.

+* Development of new features and bug fixing in the back-end, updating libraries, code refactoring and task supervision during pagerduty cycle.
+* Creation of new APIs as well as improvement of the Object Mappings in Go.
+* Limited database administration, using express to monitor the mongo database and update possible errors.
+* Multiple refactoring and introduction of improved development practices like following some Clean Architecture principles and more unit testing.
+* Work on the different frontend views, written in Vue with Vuex, Vue-Router and Foundation.

 ## Software Engineer {: .low-margin }
 *Analytics Fire,    Bogotá, Colombia     03/19-09/19*